garrandall/popular-music-data/tracks/this-is-america-childish-gambino.md

 This a celly (ha)
 That's a tool (yeah)
 On my Kodak (woo, Black)
-Ooh, know that (yeah, know that, hold on)
+Oh, know that (yeah, know that, hold on)
 Get it (get it, get it)
-Ooh, work it (21)
+Oh, work it (21)
 Hunnid bands, hunnid bands, hunnid bands (hunnid bands) Contraband, contraband, contraband (contraband)
 I got the plug en Oaxaca (woah)
 They gonna find you that blocka (blaow)

-Ooh-ooh-ooh-ooh-ooh, tell somebody
+Oh-oh-oh-oh-oh, tell somebody
 America, I just checked my following list and
 You go tell somebody
 You mothafuckas owe me